Bernas Coni Warren Home Page Frequently Asked Questions

 If your circumstances have changed, then your Will may have become out of date or possibly even invalid.

-For example, it should be updated if you get married / become a legal Civil Partner / buy a property / have children / get divorced.
+you get married / become a legal Civil Partner

 Paperwork